theorangeyakco/kmawebsite/README.md

 [Website](https://kumarmoorthy.com)

-_Please note: only use this template with Vue 2 as Prismic's support for Vue 3 is incredibly unstabale at the moment.
+_Please note: only use this template with Vue 2 as Prismic's support for Vue 3 is incredibly unstable at the moment.
 GraphCMS is a preferable alternative._